 3 Common Things Business Continuity Plans Miss

-Businesses in Pompano Beach, FL, know the importance of making a business continuity plan.
+Businesses in Deerfield Beach, FL know the importance of making a business continuity plan.
 Keeping a business afloat after a disaster requires careful planning and execution.
 Here are three common things business continuity teams forget while making their plan.